dm13450/dm13450.github.io/_posts/2021-10-28-Taskmaster.md

 Whilst there are still balloons to be popped we go through each player and obtain the number of darts they want to through and then check to see if they hit a bad balloon.
-If they do hit a bad ballon, they are given a result and no longer participate.
+If they do hit a bad balloon, they are given a result and no longer participate.
 If all the balloons are popped the game finishes.
 For each game, we randomise the starting order of the players.

 ```python
 def run_game(throw_function):
     bad_balloons = random.sample(range(100), 5)
     bad_balloons.sort()